bshoshany/thread-pool/README.md

 Turning on the `BS::tp::pause` flag in the template parameter to `BS::thread_pool` enables pausing the pool.
 In addition, the library defines the convenience alias `BS::pause_thread_pool`, which is equivalent to `BS::thread_pool<BS::tp::pause>`.
 When this feature is enabled, the static member `pause_enabled` will be set to `true`.

 This feature enables the member functions `pause()`, `unpause()`, and `is_paused()`.
 When you call `pause()`, the workers will temporarily stop retrieving new tasks out of the queue.
-However, any tasks already executed will keep running until they are done, since the thread pool has no control over the internal code of your tasks.
+However, any tasks already executing will keep running until they are done, since the thread pool has no control over the internal code of your tasks.
 If you need to pause a task in the middle of its execution, you must do that manually by programming your own pause mechanism into the task itself.
 To resume retrieving tasks, call `unpause()`.
 To check whether the pool is currently paused, call `is_paused()`.

 Here is an example: